 Not only do we need water on a daily basis, but we also need electrolytes.
 The water we consume on a daily basis, whether tap water or bottled water, usually has small amounts of electrolytes added.

-What exactly are electrolytes?
+What exactly is it, and what are the benefits of electrolytes?
 Electrolytes are minerals in the body that have an electric charge and include sodium, potassium, calcium and magnesium.
 These minerals have an important role in the body as they help regulate blood pressure, maintain the correct pH of the blood (acidity and alkalinity), regulate fluid balance, and regulate muscle contractions (such as the heart).

 Electrolytes and adequate fluid intake are vital for overall health of the body.
 Water helps transport medications, vitamins, and minerals throughout the body, prevents dehydration, promotes detoxification, flushes out waste, aids nutrient absorption, helps with appearance, and improves circulation, mood and energy levels.